Jorge-SunSpirit/Doki-Doki-Takeover/art/doki-readme.txt

-Thanks for downloading Monika Full Week for Friday Night Funkin'!
+Thanks for downloading Friday Night Funkin': Doki Doki Takeover!

 !!
 Minor warning to those with epilepsy or issues regarding fast imagery and flashing lights during the mod's 3rd song.
 Play at your own discretion. !!